Happy Toronto resident walking outdoors to help keep the spine healthy

 - Cat-cow and child’s pose

-Even 10 minutes a day of simple stretching can make a big difference.
+Even 10 minutes a day can make a big difference.

 Final Thoughts: Keep It Fun and Keep It Moving